tommadness/KH2Randomizer/docs/trackers/index.md

 ### Instructions for Hitlist

 To generate a hitlist seed, open the tracker and navigate to "Actions" > "Load Preset".
 An explorer window should open up in your presets folder.
 Select "hitlist.txt".
 For your first time loading in the preset, the tracker will not change size and the images may appear stretched.
 Resize the tracker window so that the images are of the appropriate size; resizing the tracker window will save the tracker size and position for each particular preset, so your hitlist tracker will default to the new position and sizing the next time you elect to play hitlist.
 Hitlist autotracking development _has_ been developed but will only work if you use the hitlist preset or if that preset was the last one you opened. **This means that creating your own preset to play hitlist will not work.**

+# Step 2

+To send a card with the appropriate setting to other racers, go to "Actions" > "Save Board Settings".
+This should open your file explorer.
+Send the settings.txt to all other racers.
+If you're the one receiving the settings.txt.
+You can load the settings into your tracker by "Actions" > "Load Board Settings" and select the settings.txt you downloaded from the sender.

+# Step 4

+After launching KH2 (Step 3), if you don't have autodetect turned on (in Customize menu), go to "Actions" > "Start Autotracking" to make the tracker autotrack.
+The tracker title bar window will change "Not tracking." to "Autotracking!"once the tracker successfully connects to the game.